foundry-rs/book/src/cheatcodes/parse-json.md

 The cheatcode accepts either a `key` to search for a specific value in the JSON, or no key to return the entire JSON.
 It returns the value as an abi-encoded `bytes` array.
 That means that you will have to `abi.decode()` to the appropriate type for it to function properly, else it will `revert`.

+### JSONpath Key

+`parseJson` uses a syntax called JSONpath to form arbitrary keys for arbitrary json files.
+The same syntax (or rather a dialect) is used by the tool [`jq`](https://stedolan.github.io/jq/).

+To read more about the syntax, you can visit the [README](https://crates.io/crates/jsonpath-rust) of the rust library that we use under the hood to implement the feature.
+That way you can be certain that you are using the correct dialect of jsonPath.

 ### JSON Encoding Rules

 **Encoding Rules**